danzuep/MailKitSimplified/README.md

 # MailKitSimplified [![Development](https://github.com/danzuep/MailKitSimplified/actions/workflows/development.yml/badge.svg)](https://github.com/danzuep/MailKitSimplified/actions/workflows/development.yml) [![Release](https://github.com/danzuep/MailKitSimplified/actions/workflows/release.yml/badge.svg)](https://github.com/danzuep/MailKitSimplified/actions/workflows/release.yml)

 Sending and receiving emails sounds simple, after all, electronic mail existed [decades](https://en.wikipedia.org/wiki/History_of_email) before the [Internet](https://en.wikipedia.org/wiki/History_of_the_Internet).
-If you're looking for a an all-in-one .NET solution for email, you'll quickly discover [MailKit](https://github.com/jstedfast/MailKit) is recommended by even the likes of [Microsoft](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-6.0#remarks) due to how it implements the [RFC standard](https://www.rfc-editor.org/rfc/rfc2822).
+If you're looking for an all-in-one .NET solution for email, you'll quickly discover [MailKit](https://github.com/jstedfast/MailKit) is recommended by even the likes of [Microsoft](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-6.0#remarks) due to how it implements the [RFC standard](https://www.rfc-editor.org/rfc/rfc2822).
 Unfortunately the downside of doing it all is that MailKit can be difficult to [set up](https://github.com/jstedfast/MailKit#using-mailkit) [and use](https://github.com/jstedfast/MimeKit/blob/master/FAQ.md#messages-1), especially the first time you go to try something like [checking attachments](https://github.com/jstedfast/MimeKit/blob/master/FAQ.md#q-how-do-i-tell-if-a-message-has-attachments) or [writing a reply](https://github.com/jstedfast/MimeKit/blob/master/FAQ.md#q-how-do-i-reply-to-a-message).
 The aim of this package is to make sending (and receiving) emails as simple as possible!

 Sending an email is now as easy as:
 ```csharp